parama/vpicudash/README.md

-Project Summary: "Retrieval and Presentation of Similar Patients to Support Clinicians at the Bedside"
+Project Summary: Retrieval and Presentation of Similar Patients to Support Clinicians at the Bedside
 ===============

 Introduction and Goals